idank/holykeebs-docs/faq/index.md

 Economy methods:

-- To the US: items are sent to a fulfillment center in the east coast and then dispatched using USPS.
+- To the US: items are sent to a fulfillment center in the east coast and then dispatched using USPS or FedEx Ground.
 - Rest of the world: items are sent to a fulfillment center in Belgium and then dispatched using Landmark Global.
 This method uses post office services for the last leg of the delivery.

 Express shipping is available using FedEx.